sardorml/sardorml/README.md

 Thanks for stopping by! :grinning:

 I am a frontend developer but I double in backend as well.
-My specialty is tranforming beatiful designs into dynamic and responsive applications.
+My specialty is transforming beatiful designs into dynamic and responsive applications.
 During my free time I like to explore cryptography and blockchains and try to learn more about security.

 Visit my Portfolio page to see what I have worked on at [sardor.xyz](https://sardor.xyz)